kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

 |      |Pause |      |W_FUNC|W_NUM |      |      |      |      |      |      |      |      |
 `-----------------------------------------'      '-----------------------------------------'
 ```
-The Windows key is a nuisance when gaming, therefore it is replace with pause, which can be mapped in-game.
+The Windows key is a nuisance when gaming, therefore it is masked with pause, which can be mapped to an action in-game.
 The layer keys now point to gaming counterparts of Number and Function layers
 ```
 .-----------------------------------------.      .-----------------------------------------.